-Bethany Rolfe, DNP, ARNP
+Bethany Rolfe, ARNP

 Bethany Rolfe began practicing at Sea Mar in 2007.
-She is a professor at Seattle Pacific University, where she teaches in the School of Health Sciences’ graduate school.
+Bethany is a professor at Seattle Pacific University, where she teaches in the School of Health Sciences’ graduate school.
 The classes she teaches include pediatrics, women’s health, health assessment, and culture in health care.

 Rebecca Nebel, ARNP

 Sea Mar Kent Medical

 Rebecca Nebel graduated with a Master’s degree in nursing from Seattle University in 2013 and is a certified Family Nurse Practitioner through AANP.
 She began practicing as a provider at Sea Mar’s Kent Medical Clinic in 2014.
 Rebecca completed her Bachelor’s degree in biology and Spanish language at Whitman College in Walla Walla, WA.
 After working in Mexico City as an English teacher and several years as a veterinary technician, she went back to school in nursing.
 Rebecca especially enjoys working in pediatrics, women’s health, and immigrant and refugee health.
 Before attending graduate school she volunteered in the pediatric unit at Swedish Medical Center and the neonatal intensive care unit at UW Medical Center.